maptracker/setfisher/AnnotatedMatrix/inst/matrixGenerators/byAuthorityReadme.md

 ```

 These files are the 'primary' data files.
 The `byAuthority` folder
-will have sibling folders that organize the files in different
+will have 'sibling' folders that organize the files in different
-directory hierarchies.
-Those hierarchies will not contain files, but
+directory hierarchies, for example `byNamespace`.
+Those hierarchies
-rather symlinks pointing back to the 'primary' files in this
+will not contain files, but rather symlinks pointing back to the
-folder.
-These symlink hierarchies are provided to aid human browsing
+'primary' files in this folder.
+These symlink hierarchies are provided
-of the matrix files.
+to aid human browsing of the matrix files.

 In addition to the `.mtx` flat files, the directory may also contain
 `.mtx.rds` files.
 These are serialized R data structures created after